saltastro/flask-start-setup/README.md

 # Flask Start Setup

-A simple framework for getting started with a Flask site which is based on the book *Flask Web Development* by Miguel Grinberg (O'Reilly).
+A simple framework for getting started with a Flask site which is based on the books *Flask Web Development* by Miguel Grinberg (O'Reilly) and *Mastering Flask* by Jack Stouffer (Packt Publishing).

 ## Installation